Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Calories: 396 kcal/cup

 Blue Buffalo Homestyle Recipe Senior Dog Food is a great canned food for older Corgis.
 It contains real chicken and a bunch of whole veggies and fruits.
-The addition of vitamins and minerals, including chondroitin and glucosamine, helps support joints and encourages mobility.
-This food does not contain any animal by-products, wheat, corn, soy, or artificial preservatives or flavors.
+Adding vitamins and minerals, including chondroitin and glucosamine, helps support joints and encourages mobility.
+This food does not contain animal by-products, wheat, corn, soy, or artificial preservatives or flavors.

 Unfortunately, while the extra water content is good for a dog’s health, this food tends to be watery and mushy.
 This might also turn off some dogs.
-Plus, with all the wholesome food in it, this is a pâté rather than a stew-like food.
+Plus, with all the wholesome food, this is a pâté rather than a stew-like food.

 Pros